mkudzia/msudh-fall-2016-workshop/outline.md

 #### Everybody:
 1. If applicable, go back up one directory: `cd ..`
-2. Now that you're back in the folder you made on your Desktop in the last part of the instructions (mmdpTest), make it a git repository: `git init`
+2. Now that you're back in the folder you made on your Desktop in the last part of the instructions (msudhTest), make it a git repository: `git init`
 3. You should now have an (invisible) file called .git that keeps track of your git changes!
 4. To see what's happening with git and your files: `git status`
 5. To add files to what git tracks: `git add sample_folder/basic_text.txt` (*reverse the slash if you're on Windows) -- this "stages" your file(s)